 That said, we believe it's not enough to be mobile-first.
 Re-sizing buttons and open-text boxes for mobile screens won’t increase consumer appetite for surveys.
 People are craving real brand engagement—and that’s something that insight platforms should be able to help with.

 What’s required is a re-imagination of the research experience from the ground up for the mobile world.
-That’s why at Rival, we've created an insight platform that lets brands host conversational surveys (we call them “chats”) where people are most candid and honest: on their mobile devices.
+That’s why at Rival, we've created an insight platform that lets brands host conversational surveys (we call them "chat surveys" or “chats”) where people are most candid and honest: on their mobile devices.
 Through a user experience that feels similar to messaging platforms and using our conversational way of talking to customers, we find people are more forthcoming with their responses.